 Home » About Ms Bella St John

 Ms Bella St JohnHello, I’m Bella St John, and my friends all know that what I refer to as, “my era” is 1840s to 1940s.
-I may be part ‘geek’ and know my way around technology and AI (including writing a book on the subject), but at my core, I am very much a traditional woman with a traditional outlook on life.
+I may be part ‘geek’ and know my way around technology (including writing a book on the subject of AI and AGI), but at my core, I am very much a traditional woman with a traditional outlook on life.
 I understand the 1840s to the 1940s in a way that I will never understand ‘modern’ ways of life and being.

 I also think it’s amusing that the essence of the song, “everything old is new again” is resonating with many, even if they don’t realise it.
 We have growing numbers of people who are professing to be progressive because they use sustainable methods, and recycled materials.
 Progressive?

-My saving grace in many ways was my great-grandmother, an amazing woman born just after the end of the 1800s.
-She lived with us, did her best to protect me, and taught me what she felt was important for a young lady to learn – all the things she learned herself growing up in the Edwardian era.
+I’m now in my late 50s and was largely raised by my great-grandmother, a fascinating woman born just after the end of the 1800s.
+She lived with us, did her best to protect me (it was a dangerous household), and taught me what she felt was important for a young lady to learn – all the things she learned herself growing up in the Edwardian era.

 I remember in my twenties going to an exhibition at a museum of what was then considered historic home appliances, and saying to myself, “I had one of those… oh, that one over there – mine was blue…” I even grew up with an outdoor toilet, and a chamber pot!